 (Editor’s note: This is the 19th installment of our ongoing Friday blog series highlighting great but forgotten books.
 Today’s selection comes from Mary Reed, who, with her husband, Eric Mayer, writes the excellent John the Eunuch historical mystery series.
 The newest entry in that series is Seven for a Secret .
-Reed is also the creator and editor of The Maywrite Library, an index of the abundant classic crime fiction available at no cost on the Web.)
+Reed is also the creator and editor of The Maywrite Library, an index of the free and abundant classic crime fiction available on the Web.)

 Biographical details are scanty for Welsh-born Ethel Lina White (1876-1944), author of more than a dozen crime novels and a popular writer during the 1930s and ’40s.
 She worked in London for the Ministry of Pensions, and after publishing three mainstream novels began writing mysteries and thrillers, the first of which was Put Out the Light (1931).
 Her last book was They See in Darkness (1944), published the year she died.

 Although the Abergavenny Local History Society has put up a plaque at her Frogmore Street birthplace in that town, she is now generally overlooked, and her chief claim to fame today is that her 1938 novel, The Wheel Spins, was filmed by Alfred Hitchcock as The Lady Vanishes (1938).

 Some time ago I stumbled over another of White’s novels, her gripping 1933 work, Some Must Watch (also known as The Spiral Staircase), and I am happy for this opportunity to nominate it for The Rap Sheet’s list of great but forgotten books.